Shore Line Electric Railway: Route

-New Haven - Old Saybrook
+New Haven–Old Saybrook

 The line began at the New Haven Green at the intersection of Church and Chapel Streets.
-It ran on trackage belonging to local lines of the Connecticut Company for two miles on Chapel Street and then north on State Street.
+It ran for two miles on trackage belonging to local lines of the Connecticut Company east on Chapel Street and then north on State Street.
 At Ferry Street in Fair Haven, the line shifted to its own tracks running on Middletown Avenue and Foxon Boulevard (CT-80).
 In East Haven the line separated from roads and ran on a private right-of-way through North Branford to the outskirts of Guilford, where it merged onto local roads to the town green and the junction with the branch to Stony Creek.
 East of Guilford the line ran on a short private section before following the Boston Post Road (Route 1) over the New Haven Railroad tracks and through Madison, Connecticut.
 It crossed the Hammonasset River on a private bridge then rejoined Route 1 into downtown Clinton.
 After Clinton the line stayed mostly on a private right-of-way through Westbrook until rejoining Route 1 at Saybrook Manor.
 It followed what is now Old Boston Post Road for a short way, then Main Street (CT-154) to downtown Old Saybrook.

-Old Saybrook - Chester
+Old Saybrook–Chester

 From Old Saybrook (Saybrook Junction), the line to Chester rose onto the 330-foot concrete Fenwick Viaduct over the Valley Railroad extension to Fenwick, then onto Ragged Rock Road where the still-extant carhouse is located.
 The line crossed over the New Haven Railroad on a steel bridge and followed a private right of way to Ferry Street, where after 1913 connections were available over the old Baldwin Bridge to the New London and East Lyme Street Railway.
 From there the line ran on a private right-of-way to Essex, then over streets and a curved private way over the Valley Railroad into Centerbrook.
 The line followed Main Street (CT-602) to Ivoryton, then a private alignment which merged with the Middlesex Turnpike (Route 154) just south of Deep River.
 Trolleys ran along the turnpike through Deep River and into Chester, terminating near Ferry Street.